Federal Crime of Medicaid Fraud – 18 U.S.C. § 1347

 Various Types of Scams

 It's interesting how some of these schemes get brought to life.
 Sometimes a doctor will get busted.
 Sometimes a patient will get busted.
 Sometimes an attorney will get busted and those people want to help themselves.
-They don't want to be in trouble, so they'll cooperate with the government and let the government know what the government wants to know in order to get out themselves of going to a lengthy prison sentence.
+They don't want to be in trouble, so they'll cooperate with the government and let the government know what the government wants to know in order to get out of going to a lengthy prison sentence.

-So, the government will have people who are cooperating on the inside — employees, attorneys, doctors — so, if you're caught up in one of these health care fraud or Medicaid fraud schemes at the federal level, you better get to an attorney as fast as possible so you can start making the right moves in order to help yourself.
+So, the government will have people who are cooperating on the inside — employees, attorneys, doctors — so, if you're caught up in one of these healthcare fraud or Medicaid fraud schemes at the federal level, you better get to an attorney as fast as possible so you can start making the right moves in order to help yourself.

-Seeking Best Possible Outcome
+Seeking the Best Possible Outcome

 Maybe someone has mischaracterized exactly what you did.
-If that's the case, then what we need to do is sit down so I can start to turn the tide in your favor as it relates to this Medicaid fraud case, put you in the best position and gets you out of the federal system as fast as possible, try to get some of this exposure away from you where you're looking at prison time and get your case resolved as fast as possible.
+If that's the case, then what we need to do is sit down so I can start to turn the tide in your favor as it relates to this Medicaid fraud case, put you in the best position, and get you out of the federal system as fast as possible, try to get some of this exposure away from you where you're looking at prison time and get your case resolved as fast as possible.

 Penalties for a conviction of Medicaid fraud can result in excessive fines and prison for a term of years, sometimes up to 5 years.
 Our federal criminal defense lawyers want to prevent these severe penalties and fight these charges imposed against you.
 If you or someone you know is facing Medicaid fraud charges, call the Hedding Law firm to discuss your case.